 5.4.
-Residential Planned Unit Development - Map Code: RR-2:PD than one primary dwelling unit on an existing parcel with a specified site area per unit specified and review of the site plan for the parcel reviewed to ensure maximum preservation of open space and to reduce costs of development.
+Residential Planned Unit Development - Map Code: RR-2:PD

+Intent: Residential Planned Unit Development shall be a conditional use in the RR-2 (Rural Residential: 2 acres) Land Use Classification to allow residential development of more than one primary dwelling unit on an existing parcel with a specified site area per unit and review of the site plan for the parcel to ensure maximum preservation of open space and to reduce costs of development.